dchavezromero/fire_detection/README.md

 ## On-Screen Display

 - **Red banner** at the top when a fire alert is active
-- **YOLO bounding boxes** drawn in red with confidence scores
+- **Class-colored YOLO bounding boxes** — red for fire, teal for smoke — with class name and confidence score labels
-- **Score panel** (bottom-left) shows FFireNet sigmoid, gate state with remaining countdown, YOLO score, conviction level with streak count, alert state, inference time, and YOLO call count
+- **Score panel** (bottom-left) shows FFireNet sigmoid, gate state with remaining countdown, YOLO score, per-frame fire and smoke detection counts, conviction level with streak count, alert state, inference time, and YOLO call count

 ## Models